DragPoser: Motion Reconstruction from Variable Sparse Tracking Signals via Latent Space Optimization: Method

 Additionally, we integrate the Temporal Predictor's output (see Section~\ref{sec:method:temporal}), $\mathbf{z_t}^{(j)}$, to avoid invalid latent space regions and to maintain temporal coherence, particularly when sensor input is sparse.
 This dual optimization, combining pose and temporal constraints, ensures our predictions remain both valid within the latent space and temporally consistent with the input data.
+The final latent vector update, as shown in Algorithm~\ref{alg:inference}, incorporates both constraints.
+We maintain $\lambda_{PO}=1$ and adaptively adjust $\lambda_T$ based on the number of sensors used (0.15, 0.125, 0.02 for 3, 4, and 6 sensors, respectively).